Lapis lazuli: via the Silk Road to Tutankhamun.

 Ground lapis lazuli was used as a pigment.
 Cleopatra used it as eye shadow.
 The stone reached Europe via the Greeks and Romans.
 Europe's great painters used the powder as a raw material for the colour ultramarine, literally 'from over the sea', which at one time was more expensive than gold.
 Vermeer's girl with the pearl earring would not be the same without precious lapis lazuli from Sar-i-sang.

 During the Archaean, part of what is now Afghanistan lay on the edge of a sea.
-There, in this quiet, sunlit, shallow sea, colonies of bacteria lived and thrived.
-They performed photosynthesis, the process by which the energy of the sun is harvested to produce chemical energy for the bacteria's vital functions.
-They produced lime as a by-product.
-Layer upon layer of lime was deposited by the bacteria on the seabed.
-The build-up of the layers formed matt-like structures, which eventually became limestone.
-Now we have limestone in the sea, from which the lapis lazuli will later crystallize.
-But didn't we learn that the lapis lazuli was located in the high mountains of Central Asia, very far from the sea?
+There, in this quiet, sunlit, shallow sea, colonies of bacteria thrived.
+They performed photosynthesis, the process by which the energy of the sun is used as an energy source.
+As a by-product, the bacteria produced lime.
+Layer upon layer of lime was deposited on the seabed, forming matt-like structures.
+Eventually the algal mats hardened into limestone.

 Magma kitchen